-The Redknee Monetization Suite is comprised of five key product solutions, each based on the same technology platform:
+The Redknee Monetization Suite is comprised of key product solutions, each based on the same technology platform:

-Turnkey Converged Billing (TCB) - Redknee's Turnkey Converged Billing solution is designed to deliver real-time rating, charging, billing and customer care solutions to operators around the globe.
+Turnkey Converged Billing (TCB) - Redknee's Turnkey Converged Billing solution is designed to deliver real-time rating, charging, billing and customer care to operators around the globe.
 The solution handles various types of network services and customer segments: wireless, wireline, satellite, WiMax, broadband, pre-paid, post-paid, data, voice, SMS and content.
 Many operators, especially those in high-growth markets, have the need for a single converged billing solution that is quick to implement, easy to configure and maintain, will scale with their business, and allows for flexible pricing, bundling and launching of new services.
-Additionally, Turnkey Converged Billing delivers business intelligence capabilities and analytics to the operator.

 Next Generation Rating and Charging (NGRC) -NGRC is designed to provide operators with the means to charge for, and flexibly price and deliver, new data services such as mobile advertising, mobile TV, mobile music and mobile broadband.
-The complex nature of these new services demands the ability for subscribers to know how much a service costs before purchasing it, and to have the ability to personalize their services through control of applicable attributes such as blocking out the services they prefer not to receive, while welcoming those that they choose to receive.
+The complex nature of these new services demand the ability for subscribers to know how much a service costs before purchasing it, and to have the ability to personalize their services through control of applicable attributes such as blocking out the services they prefer not to receive, while welcoming those that they choose to receive.
 NGRC is a solution that addresses the needs of the fast growing mobile data and content market.
 It enables the real-time, complex rating and charging of mobile data that is increasing in demand across our markets.